There are a lot of cheap places to eat in Bangkok. Not all of them are good – but after visiting Bangkok so many times we’ve found a few that are.

 She always has a queue, and, like the Khanom Jeeb temple man, once she sells it, that’s it, she’s off home – often just after lunch.

-The Nang Leong Market Sausage Lady you buy one thing,a slice of sausage which she cuts into pieces – so, far, so normal.
+At the Nang Leong Market Sausage Lady you buy one thing, a slice of sausage which she cuts into pieces – so, far, so normal.
 But then she gives you a second small plastic bag full of fish crumbs and chilli!

 It’s very rich and spicy and cemented my opinion that Thai Sausage is one of those dishes you definitely need to try when you’re there (I also had good ones at the chain Som Tum Der).